Spring Garden Revival

 Stormwater Management & MS4 Compliance: Keeping Clippings Out of Bourne's Storm Drains

-Stormwater management is a critical aspect of lawn care in Bourne, governed by the Clean Water Act and the Massachusetts Clean Waters Act (M.G.L. c.
+Stormwater management is a critical aspect of lawn care in Bourne, governed by the MS4 permit under the Clean Water Act and the Massachusetts Clean Waters Act (M.G.L. c.
 21).
-The town’s MS4 permit mandates zero tolerance for grass clippings in streets or storm drains.
-Mulch-mowing and immediate cleanup from impervious surfaces are required to prevent nutrient pollution and protect local waterways.
-These practices can reduce runoff by 30-40%.
-For more information, consult the Massachusetts Department of Environmental Protection and review the MassDEP Stormwater Management Standards.
+There is zero tolerance for grass clippings in streets or storm drains, as this can lead to nutrient pollution and blockages.
+Mulch-mowing and immediate cleanup from impervious surfaces are required, providing a 30-40% reduction in runoff.
+Residents should coordinate with the Massachusetts Department of Environmental Protection and review the MassDEP Stormwater Management Standards for compliance.

 Equipment Standards, Safety Protocols & Professional Certification Requirements

 All mowing equipment used in Bourne must meet OSHA-aligned safety standards, including deadman switches, blade guards, and rollover protection systems (ROPS).
-Operators should wear appropriate PPE: safety glasses, hearing protection, and steel-toe boots.
+Operators are required to use personal protective equipment (PPE) such as safety glasses, hearing protection, and steel-toe boots.
 Before any excavation or edging, notify Dig Safe (811) at least 72 hours in advance to prevent utility damage.
-Professional crews should maintain first aid/CPR certification and complete equipment training.
-Maintenance logs are required, with blade sharpening every 20-25 hours and regular oil changes to ensure safe, efficient operation.
+Maintenance logs should be kept, with blade sharpening every 20-25 hours and regular oil changes.
+First aid and CPR certification, as well as equipment training, are recommended for all professional operators.
+For more information, visit Dig Safe.

 Integrated Turf Management & Environmental Benefits of Proper Mowing Practices

-Integrated Turf Management (ITM) in Bourne emphasizes sustainable practices such as grasscycling, which returns 25% nitrogen to the soil and reduces fertilizer use by 25%.
-Coordination with UMass Extension supports Integrated Pest Management (IPM) for controlling grubs, diseases, and weeds.
-Healthy turf sequesters 4-6 tons CO₂/acre/year and reduces stormwater runoff by 30-40%.
-These practices align with Bourne’s Municipal Vulnerability Preparedness (MVP) programs, supporting climate resilience and environmental stewardship at the community level.
+Integrated Turf Management (ITM) in Bourne emphasizes sustainable practices that benefit both turf health and the environment.
+Grasscycling returns 25% nitrogen to the soil, reducing fertilizer needs by 25%.
+Integrated Pest Management (IPM), coordinated with UMass Extension, addresses common issues such as grubs, diseases, and weeds.
+Proper mowing supports carbon sequestration of 4-6 tons CO₂/acre/year and provides 30-40% stormwater runoff reduction.
+These practices align with Bourne’s Municipal Vulnerability Preparedness (MVP) programs, supporting climate resilience and community sustainability.

 What Neighborhoods Do We Serve Throughout Bourne, MA?